magneticio/vamp2setup/README.md

 In order to perform a canary release you need to have an Application with at least two Deployments installed in the cluster.

-However, before you can begin you need to set up a Virtual Cluster, or add the correct labels to an existing one.
+Before you can create an Application, you need to set up a Virtual Cluster, or add the correct labels to an existing namespace.

+### Creating a Virtual Cluster
 In this section we guide you through the creation of a new Virtual Cluster, but you should be able to use these steps as a basis for updating a pre-existing namespace.

 Lamia looks for some specific labels when detecting namespaces to be imported as Virtual Clusters.

 These labels are: